caffeinalab/ti.goosh/gps-jars/README.md

+**If you want to use Ti.Goosh with other Android modules, please read this**

 ### Dealing with multidex

 This directory contains some combinations of Google Play Services JARs files to use the module with other Titanium modules that uses Google Play Services too.